thaibirding.com by Nick Upton

 For those who wish to spend time at this location other species which can be found with patience include Lanceolated Warbler, Greater Painted Snipe, Barred Buttonquail and Chestnut-tailed Starling.

-Click here for a checklist of the birds of Chiang Dao Paddies
+A checklist of the birds of this location can be found here - Chiang Dao Paddies

 Travel Information